 This condition is also known as: hypertyrosinemia type II, keratosis palmoplantaris - corneal dystrophy, oculocutaneous tyrosinemia, Richner-Hanhart syndrome, tyrosinemia due to TAT deficiency, tyrosinemia due to tyrosine aminotransferase deficiency.

 To learn more about Tyrosinemia, Type II, visit Baby's First Test: Tyrosinemia, Type II.
 Please see Medically Prescribed Formula for information about medically prescribed formula and pharmacologic interventions for inborn errors of metabolism.
-Visit Pediatric Metabolic Providers for a listing of medical specialists and clinic contact information.
+Visit Board Certified Metabolic Providers for a listing of medical specialists and clinic contact information.